 The Orographic Effect And Its Impact On Weather Conditions

-Most readers will be familiar with the impact of warm and cold fronts, wind, and other variables on weather conditions.
-But the topography of a region also plays a crucial role, as the orographic effect illustrates.
+Readers may be familiar with the impact of warm & cold fronts, wind, and other elements on weather conditions.
+A region's topography also plays a crucial role, as the orographic effect clearly illustrates.

-The orographic effect or orographic lifting primarily describes the process through which air moves over an elevated terrain, like a mountain.
+An orographic effect or orographic lifting primarily describes the process that occurs when air moves over an elevated terrain, like a mountain.
 The rising air leads to a drop in temperature, resulting in condensation, cloud formation, and possible precipitation on the windward side of an elevation.

 The term will probably sound a bit foreign, but readers will definitely be familiar with the physical environment and atmospheric conditions that the term refers to.